 Twice a year, on a Saturday around Easter and in mid-September, John holds a Kiln Opening Event when visitors are invited to choose new pots from the cooling kiln, watch demonstatrions and enjoy free tasters of local produce (more information at www.johnleachpottery.co.uk)”

-Zimmer Stewart Gallery : Mixed Summer Exhibition includes ceramic art
+Zimmer Stewart Gallery : Christmas Mixed Exhibition with ceramic art

 The pots are hand-thrown using West Country clays and wood-fired at 1320deg.C. in a newly built three chambered climbing kiln designed by John in the Oriental tradition.
 The kitchen pots' distinctive 'toasted' finish is the result of the firing process.
 The individual black pots are saggar-fired; their signature white markings are a spontaneous effect of the saggars' undulating sawdust packing.